klaarnut/user-docs/en/create-new-website.md

 ## Template Selection

-This ready to use beautiful template, you can select more than 300 styles.
+This ready to use beautiful template, you can select one in more than 138 styles.
 Keep or customize as you like.

 ![image](images/selecttemplate.png)